Stellarium/stellarium-web-engine/web-frontend/README.md

 # generate the docker image
 make setup

-# and run the development version
+# and run the development version (go to http://localhost:8080 on your machine)
 make dev

-# compile a production version of the site with minification
+# Optionally, compile a production version of the site with minification
 make build

 # and finally to host it on a test server (http://localhost:8000)